-In 2005, Florida legislator’s designed law to protect potential victims and reduce a sexual offender’s ability to re-offend.
-A version of Jessica’s Law, known as the Jessica Lunsford Act, was introduced at the federal level in 2005 but was never enacted into law by Congress.
+In 2005, Florida legislator’s designed law to protect potential victims and cut a sexual offender’s ability to re-offend.
+Jessica Lunsford Act introduced at the federal level in 2005 but was never enacted into law by Congress.

-The name is also used by the media to designate all legislation and potential legislation in other states modeled after the Florida law.
-Forty-Four states have introduced such legislation since Florida’s law was passed.
+The name is also used by the media to appoint all legislation and potential legislation in other states modeled after the Florida law.
+Forty-Four states have introduced such legislation since Florida’s law passed.

 The Jessica Lunsford Act aka.
 Jessica’s Law: